olgadet/workshop-ChIP-seq/labs/lab-processing.md

 Open IGV and load files
 - set reference genome to hg19 as the reads were mapped using this assembly
-- lood files we have just copied.
-Under "File -> Load from File" choose navigate and choose files.
+- load files we have just copied.
+Under `File -> Load from File` choose navigate and choose files.
 You can select all the files at the same time.

 Explore data
 - you can zoom in and move along chromosome 1 and 2